MartinKirchhoff/SocialVisTum/README.md

 - Only a browser is required to test the tool with the existing data
 - To test the toolkit with a new data set, Python 2.7 and a package manager like Conda are required.

-## Test the Toolkit With Existing Data in the Browser Using Github Pages
+## Test the Toolkit With Existing Data Using Github Pages
 To test the toolkit with existing data, use the following link: [AspectVisTum Demo](https://martinkirchhoff.github.io/AspectVisTum/)

 ## Tool Overview and Functionalities